StevenMamet/qiime2-P2IRC/README.md

 `
 cutadapt --version
 `
 to check which version you've got installed.
 Note: You may have to uninstall the previous version if it's present (1.18).
-Repeat the following step until you get an error message and then try to re-install the latest version:
+To uninstall, repeat the following step until you get an error message and then try to re-install the latest version:

 `
 conda uninstall cutadapt